Blanket BOC-3 vs state-by-state designation

 A hybrid model is also acceptable under §366.4: the carrier self-designates in a small number of states where it has physical presence and uses a blanket provider for the remaining states.
 The single Form BOC-3 lists self-designation on the qualifying state lines and the blanket provider on the others.
 This pattern is most common at large fleets that maintain regional terminals - the terminals self-designate, and the blanket provider covers the rest.

 For owner-operators and small fleets, the hybrid model offers no real advantage over pure blanket coverage and adds operational complexity.
-Pure blanket at $50-$75 is the dominant 2026 pattern below mid-fleet scale.
+Pure blanket at $75 one-time is the dominant 2026 pattern below mid-fleet scale.

 Frequently asked questions